 This goes right along with not comparing yourself to others – your story is unique and so will your life journey.
 Even if your goal is a similar destination as someone else, the path to get there will probably be different for each of you.
 So embrace your uniqueness – you are exactly who God created you to be.

-When you practice these steps in day to day life, you will find yourself more content with your circumstances and less worried about what others have or are doing.
+When you practice these steps to cultivate a habit of contentment in day to day life, you will find yourself more content with your circumstances and less worried about what others have or are doing.
 Embrace your life and the joy that comes with following your unique path.